10 Health Care Stocks With Whale Alerts In Today's Session

 Explanation

-• For CVS (NYSE:CVS), we notice a call option trade that happens to be bearish, expiring in 134 day(s) on May 20, 2022.
-This event was a transfer of 600 contract(s) at a $110.00 strike.
-The total cost received by the writing party (or parties) was $240.0K, with a price of $400.0 per contract.
-There were 966 open contracts at this strike prior to today, and today 615 contract(s) were bought and sold.
+• For ALGN (NASDAQ:ALGN), we notice a call option trade that happens to be bearish, expiring in 9 day(s) on January 21, 2022.
+This event was a transfer of 297 contract(s) at a $560.00 strike.
+The total cost received by the writing party (or parties) was $136.6K, with a price of $460.0 per contract.
+There were 35 open contracts at this strike prior to today, and today 301 contract(s) were bought and sold.

-• Regarding SYK (NYSE:SYK), we observe a put option sweep with bearish sentiment.
-It expires in 162 day(s) on June 17, 2022.
-Parties traded 95 contract(s) at a $250.00 strike.
-This particular put needed to be split into 19 different trades to become filled.
-The total cost received by the writing party (or parties) was $102.6K, with a price of $1080.0 per contract.
-There were 170 open contracts at this strike prior to today, and today 505 contract(s) were bought and sold.
+• Regarding GKOS (NYSE:GKOS), we observe a call option sweep with bearish sentiment.
+It expires in 9 day(s) on January 21, 2022.
+Parties traded 77 contract(s) at a $50.00 strike.
+This particular call needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $29.2K, with a price of $380.0 per contract.
+There were 2096 open contracts at this strike prior to today, and today 283 contract(s) were bought and sold.

-• Regarding AMGN (NASDAQ:AMGN), we observe a put option trade with neutral sentiment.
-It expires in 379 day(s) on January 20, 2023.
-Parties traded 310 contract(s) at a $165.00 strike.
-The total cost received by the writing party (or parties) was $173.6K, with a price of $560.0 per contract.
-There were 111 open contracts at this strike prior to today, and today 310 contract(s) were bought and sold.
+• Regarding ILMN (NASDAQ:ILMN), we observe a put option trade with bullish sentiment.
+It expires in 156 day(s) on June 17, 2022.
+Parties traded 17 contract(s) at a $360.00 strike.
+The total cost received by the writing party (or parties) was $26.3K, with a price of $1550.0 per contract.
+There were 76 open contracts at this strike prior to today, and today 209 contract(s) were bought and sold.

 Options Alert Terminology